would it be possible to sell Fox?

 The news grew when Argentinian channel TyC Sports reverberated the possibility, which left the heavenly fans agitated.

-– After his arrival in Newcastle with a billion-dollar investment, Prince Mohammed bin Salman is now analyzing the possibility of extending his control to other clubs in Europe and also in South America, with Brazil and Cruzeiro as the main favorites, said the Argentine vehicle.
+-After his arrival in Newcastle with a billion-dollar investment, Prince Mohammed bin Salman is now analyzing the possibility of extending his control to other clubs in Europe and also in South America, with Brazil and Cruzeiro as the main favourites- said the Argentine vehicle.

 Cruise cannot be purchased yet

-As the information about the interest of the Arab prince is just a rumor for the time being, the discussions turned to one issue: the Cruzeiro may no longer be a club with an associative structure to be acquired by a company or a person.
+As the information about the interest of the Arab prince is just a rumor for the time being, the discussions turned to one question: can Cruzeiro stop being a club with an associative structure to be acquired by a company or a person?

 At this moment, the BH club is still a non-profit sports association, with no shares, which prevents its sale, as it has no shareholders or owners.